Antenatal Care Meaning

 Vaccinations and Preventive Measures

-Antenatal care also includes recommendations for vaccinations to protect both the mother and baby.
-Important vaccines, such as Tdap and flu shots, are often administered during pregnancy to prevent severe illness.
+Antenatal care guidelines recommend vaccinations and preventive care for the mother and the baby.
+Important vaccines such as Tdap and flu are often given during pregnancy for protection against severe diseases.

-These preventive measures are crucial for safeguarding the health of the mother and ensuring a healthy start for the newborn.
+These preventive measures are very important in protecting the health of the mother and giving the newborn a healthy start.

 Lifestyle Recommendations for a Healthy Pregnancy